Edward Brennen

 Edward Brennen (also spelled as Edward Brennan) was a British philanthropist who lived and died in Thalassery, Kerala.
-Government Brennen College, Thalassery and Govt.
+Government Brennen College, Thalassery, Government Brennen College of Teacher Education, Thalassery and Govt.
 Brennen Higher Secondary School, Thalassery are named after him.

 Biography

 Born in London in 1784, Brennan joined the East India Company in 1810.
 He later moved to their subsidiary, Bombay Marine Services.
 He worked as a cabin boy on a ship.
 The ship on which he was working crashed during a voyage.
 Brennan, who was stranded in the sea near Kannur Thalassery, swam to the shores of Thalassery.
 He then decided to stay in Thalassery.
 In 1824, Brennan was appointed Master Attendant at the Thalassery Port Office, where he continued for 35 years.

 The people of Thalassery affectionately called him Brennan Saip.